 Plant the bulb with the neck around soil level (slightly below or above it is fine).
-Water the soil so it is evenly moist (but not soggy), and keep it this moist, unless it goes dormant.
+Water the soil so it is evenly moist (but not soggy).

 Climate -- It comes from an area with mild temperatures, and cooler nights.
 It has handled temperatures in the mid- to upper-80s (30°C), but i don't know how it will fare in warmer conditions, especially if nights are warm.
 In hotter climates, it may be wise to induce dormancy during the summer by letting the soil dry out, then store it in a cool spot until Autumn.

 It likes bright light with a few hours of direct sun (or strong artificial light).
 In warmer climates, it may need some afternoon shade.